hharryyf/codeforcepractice/README.md

 646. Increase Sequence (diff=2100, dp)
 Key observation: dp state (i, j) means the number of ways to fulfill all height requirements of a[1:i] such that there are j unclosed intervals at point i. https://vjudge.net/problem/CodeForces-466D

+647. Fedor and Essay (diff=2400, tarjan scc)
+Key observation: this problem is equivalent to asking what is the "minimum" word any initial words can reach.
+Which can be done by compressing the graph to a dag and run a simple dfs. https://vjudge.net/problem/CodeForces-467D